Share

 Women murdered with systematic impunity for their killers.
 Protesters surveilled and tortured by police.
 Journalists jailed for speaking truth to power.
 With authoritarianism on the rise, we collaborate with local partners around the world to confront systematic abuses, often after all else has failed.

-People v.
-Franklin: Protecting the Integrity of Bail
+Franklin v.
+New York: Protecting the Integrity of Bail

 Indigenous women victims of sexual violence, tortured by Mexican Army